sq-pki - Man Page

 Identify a certificate by finding authenticated bindings (User ID and certificate pairs).

-If a binding could be authenticated to the specified level (by default: fully authenticated, i.e., a trust amount of 120), then the exit status is 0.
-Otherwise the exit status is 1.
+An error is return if no binding could be authenticated to the specified level (by default: fully authenticated, i.e., a trust amount of 120).

 If a binding could be partially authenticated (i.e., its trust amount is greater than 0), then the binding is displayed, even if the trust is below the specified threshold.